sahemant12/Full-Stack-Web-Development/README.md

 # Tailwind CSS
 1. Layout:
    - container
-   - box-border      box-sizing: content-box;
+   - box-border-      box-sizing: content-box;
-   - block           display: block; (Take all the block(line))
+   - block-           display: block; (Take all the block(line))
-   - visible         visibility: visible; ( Show or hide without affecting the layout of the document.)
+   - visible-         visibility: visible; ( Show or hide without affecting the layout of the document.)
-   - Z-index
+   - Z-index-
-   - position
+   - position-
 2. Flexbox & Grid
    - Flex basis-         flex-basis: 0px;(Increase the width of flex item)
    - Flex Wrap-          flex-wrap: wrap;( wrap the flex item )
    - Flex Grow-          flex-grow: 1;( Use grow to allow a flex item to grow to fill any available space )
    - Flex Shrink-        shrink: 1;( Use shrink to allow a flex item to shrink if needed )
    - Order-              order-first( Utilities for controlling the order of flex and grid items.)
-   - Justify Content-
+   - Justify Content-    justify-content: center;(container's main axis.)
+   - Justify Items-      justify-items: start;(inline axis.) almost same Justify Self
+   - Place Content-      mixture of justify content and align item.
+3. Width & Height
+   - width               min-width: fit-content;(whatever will be the content, the width will fit according to content. other: min-content, max-content
 # React
 Video link: [https://www.youtube.com/watch?v=6l8RWV8D-Yo]